Corvette Caliper Rebuild

 After cleaning the bores with brake cleaner and a soft toothbrush, take a clean, soft cloth soaked with clean brake fluid.
 Rinse and wipe the bores clean.
 After re-washing thoroughly, blow passage ways clear with compressed air.
 Wear safety glasses while you do this.

-Check the straightness of caliper mating surfaces with a file or straight-edge.
+Straightness of caliper mating surfaces can be checked with a file or straight-edge.

 Inspect the Caliper Pistons

-One by one, hold the pistons in one hand and spin it slowly.
+One at a time, hold a piston in one hand and rotate it slowly.
 With your fingers, feel for any scratching or dragging.
 Small scratches can be sanded out with fine emery cloth.
 If the pistons have any pitting they'll need to be replaced.
 I needed to replace several of mine.

 With everything clean, place a seal-less piston into each of the bores and measure the gap with a feeler gauge.
 There should be .0045" to .010" play.
 If there's more than .010" play, it will not seal correctly.
 Consider re-sleeving or replacing the caliper.